Electromagnetic energy calibration of the SoLid detector with horizontal muons: Relative calibration

 \subsection{Homogenisation of the response}

 The second stage of the relative calibration is the homogenisation of the response from individual cubes.
-The characteristics of the detection units differ, causing a variation in the response of the detector.
+The characteristics of the detection units (namely the absolute energy scale $\beta_j$) differ, causing a variation in the response of the detector.
 The energy loss of the muon serves as a calibration reference.
-The sum of the responses of the 12 fibres involved within the plane is considered as the total energy deposit made by the muon while crossing it (as in the variable $E_{\textnormal{plane}}$ from Equation~\ref{eq:relative_calib}).
+The sum of the projections of the 12 fibres involved within the plane is considered as the representation of the energy deposit made by the muon while crossing it (as in the variable $p_{\textnormal{plane}}$ from Equation~(\ref{eq:relative_calib2})).
 In addition, all muon candidates are selected from Type 2 muons, for which there is a successfully reconstructed track.
-The path length of the muon within a certain plane is determined from this track information.
+The path length of the muon within a certain plane is determined from this track information and is further denoted as $x_{\textnormal{track}}$.
 Thus, the energy loss is estimated as:

-The energy loss distribution for a given cube is obtained by applying Equation~\ref{eq:de_dx} to the subset of muons that cross it.
+The energy loss distribution for a given cube is obtained by applying Equation~(\ref{eq:de_dx}) to the subset of muons that cross it.
 A muon is rejected if the cube is not reconstructed with 4 fibres (except for the cases where the fibre is permanently dead).
-This additional selection compensates for the dying fibre effect presented in Section~\ref{subsec:df and of channels}.
+This additional selection compensates for the dying fibre effect presented in Section~\ref{sec:selection}.
 The result of the selection is shown in Figure~\ref{fig:dedx_impr}.
 A Landau function convoluted with a Gaussian is fit to the resulting energy loss distribution.
 The model has 3 free parameters: the Gaussian width, the Landau scale factor, and its most probable value ($m_{Lj}$, where $j$ shows that the fit result comes from the energy deposit $E_j$).
 The latter is used as the denominator in the homogenisation procedure.